AlselwiAisha/AishaPortfolio/README.md

 # 📖 [AishaPortfolio] <a name="about-project"></a>

- It is a second introduction project in which we have to learn how to set up linters and working with git flow and working with mobile version.
+This is a second introduction project in which we have to learn how to set up linters and working with git flow and working with mobile version.

-**[AishaPortfolio]** is a second introduction project in Microverse.
+**Aisha Portfolio** is a second introduction project in Microverse.

 ## 🛠 Built With <a name="built-with"></a>